austeninc/the-motley-crew/README.md

 [![Link to YouTube video "its got facken googly eyes on it"](https://img.youtube.com/vi/zrVhUX2bSWI/0.jpg)](https://www.youtube.com/watch?v=zrVhUX2bSWI&t=17s)

+> It’s got facken googly eyes on it mate

 ### Project Files
 **eyes.ino** - This file contains the code for running the LEDs in the eyes of my bike.